 Through carefully planned events, members enjoy meaningful interaction with leaders in different IP practice areas, learning about their day-to-day work, and staying informed of developments and trends in the field.
 The IP Society also offers interested students support with course selection, field placements, resume writing, interviewing for IP jobs, and preparing for the Patent Bar.
 In the end, IP Society members are able to discern their interests and build an effective career path within intellectual property law.

-The International and Comparative Law Society focuses on the range of practices engaged in the international arena, including representing corporate clients with counseling, communications via telephone and email, developing strategies, advice on U. S. laws and regulations, administrative hearings, and court.
+The International and Comparative Law Society focuses on the range of practices engaged in the international arena, including representing corporate clients with counseling, communications via telephone and e-mail, developing strategies, advice on US laws and regulations, administrative hearings, and court.

-The Labor and Employment Society seeks to expose students to the practice through activities including interactions with practitioners and relevant topical events.
+The Labor and Employment Law Society seeks to expose students to the practice through activities including interactions with practitioners and relevant topical events.
+Students will enrich their knowledge of labor and employment law and interact with like-minded students.
 The society welcomes any student with an interest in labor and employment law to explore this nuanced and ever-evolving area of law.

 Students interested in practicing real estate law, or a general career in real estate, will find many opportunities to deepen their knowledge of the practice.

-The Society provides members with networking opportunities outside of the law school and educates them about the avenues for networking in the field of real estate.
+The society provides members with networking opportunities outside of the law school and educates them about the avenues for networking in the field of real estate.
 Panel events focus on specific areas of real estate.

-The Tax Law Practice Society connects current students with alumni and other professionals (including non-legal roles in Big 4 accounting firms) to help them explore the wide range of available career paths.
+The Tax Law Society connects current students with alumni and other professionals (including non-legal roles in Big 4 accounting firms) to help them explore the wide range of available career paths.
 The society coalesces pertinent information and resources by highly qualified faculty, career search professionals, and administration for interested students.